sherlock-audit/2024-02-rio-network-core-protocol-judging/README.md

 The protocol team fixed this issue in the following PRs/commits: https://github.com/rio-org/rio-sherlock-audit/pull/12

+**10xhash**

+Fixed
+A guardian signature is now required to perform validator deposits.
+To prevent misuse of this using incorrect withdrawal credentials, now confirmed validators can also be removed

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue H-5: swapValidatorDetails incorrectly writes keys to memory, resulting in permanently locked beacon chain deposits